open-voice-interoperability/docs-archived/technical-committee-meeting-notes.md

   * Bringing in additional partners for exposure to other architecture ideas including W3C
 * Defining components and the definition has been posted on slack for review
 * Continue analysis of Dialog Managers
-* Terminology standardization is a need and this group will work to standardize on meaning of terms to be evangelized and adopted by the rest of the OVN Technical Committee
+* Terminology standardization is a need and this group will work to standardize on meaning of terms to be evangelized and adopted by the rest of the OVN Technical Committee.
+ **ACTION** J. Stine to establish, recruit an OVN "Terminology Tsar" for organizing, managing, driving common word definitions across all work groups.

 ### VRS Proposal and Discussion:  discussions, direction, next steps – M.Brinas-Dobrowski
 * First priority is defining the problem context and team has made good progress on this.
 Goal is to complete this definition in the next meeting and will bring back to the Technical Committee
 * Team defined their working style and operating agreement (tools used, etc.)
 * A key item that VRS is looking for from the Architecture Working group:   Alignment on the role of VRS and how VRS fits into the larger architecture
 *  [Link to VRS git doc](https://github.com/open-voice-network/docs/blob/master/components/voice_registry_system.md)

+### Closing -- J. Stine

+Meeting adjourned at 10:06 Central (US) time.